-The difference between a virtual receptionist and a live receptionist can be quickly highlighted with two of many aspects:
+The difference between a virtual receptionist and a live receptionist can be quickly highlighted with just two of the many aspects:

-A live receptionist is someone who works under the company umbrella—typically in their office—whereas virtual receptionists are fully-remote professionals employed by a third-party.
-Both a live receptionist and a virtual receptionist can answer calls, schedule appointments, respond to live chats, and perform a wide variety of customer service tasks.
+A live receptionist is someone who works under the company umbrella—typically in their office—whereas virtual receptionists are fully-remote professionals employed by a third party.
+Live receptionists typically have direct knowledge of the workplace, are able to handle manual activities like handling mail or paperwork, and may establish a more personal connection with employees and visitors.
+However, both a live receptionist and a virtual receptionist can answer calls, schedule appointments, and perform a wide variety of customer service tasks.

 You may be wondering, “If both provide the same services, then why hire a virtual receptionist?”
 The answer to that can be summed up with a few words: